 - red pepper flakes

-- vinegar (either red wine, white, or white balsamic)
+- vinegar (either red wine, white, white balsamic, lemon juice or lime juice)

-The red variety has the same primary ingredients, plus tomatoes and red bell peppers.
+The red variety has the same primary ingredients, plus tomatoes, cumin, paprika and red bell peppers.
 As you can imagine, the red ingredients give the sauce a unique color and different flavor as well.

 How do you use chimichurri sauce?

-For such a simple condiment, the sauce is very versatile.
+This homemade chimichurri sauce is original from Uruguay and Argentina and is a very versatile sauce.
 There are a lot of delicious ways to use and serve it, including:

 - Marinades – The fresh herbs and olive oil in the sauce add plenty of flavor to whatever meat, seafood, or poultry you add to it.